department-of-veterans-affairs/vets-website/va-gov/pages/burials-memorials/memorial-items/burial-flags.md

 ### Can I get a Presidential Memorial Certificate?

 A Veteran’s next of kin or family member can get a PMC, which is an engraved paper certificate signed by the current president.
-We give the PMC in memory of a deceased Veteran who’s eligible for burial in a national cemetery.
+We give the PMC in memory of a Veteran who’s eligible for burial in a national cemetery.
 You can apply for it in person at any VA regional office.
 Or, you can fill out and mail a PMC request form, along with a copy of the Veteran’s death certificate and discharge papers (DD214 or other separation documents). <br>
 [Download a PMC request form](https://www.va.gov/vaforms/va/pdf/VA40-0247.pdf).

 Send the PMC request form and discharge papers to: